 Everything you need to know about Migaloo

-Here's everything you need to know about the spectacular marine creature.
+Here’s everything you need to know about Migaloo, the white whale

 - Migaloo is an adult white male humpback whale, estimated to have been born in 1986.

 - He was first spotted in 1991 passing through Byron Bay.

 - It’s estimated that Migaloo was 3-5 years old when he was first sighted.